autocrypt/autocrypt/doc/level1.rst

-Incoming messages may be processed to update the ``peers`` entry for the sender identified by ``from-addr`` as extracted from the ``From`` header, by an MUA at receive or display time.
+Incoming messages may be processed to update the ``peers`` entry for the sender identified by ``from-addr`` as extracted from the ``From`` header, by a MUA at receive or display time.

 Messages SHOULD be ignored (i.e., ``peers[from-addr]`` SHOULD NOT be updated) in the following cases: